 If you’re child has a special need, it’s important to address it.
 They can’t just be left to deal with it on their own.

-A special needs school, whether it offers a full-time dedicated program or part-time support, is a step in the right direction.
+A Toronto special needs school, whether it offers a full-time dedicated program or part-time support, is a step in the right direction.
 Your child will likely be assigned a special education teacher.
-They also will likely receive specialized programming in the form of an independent education plan (IEP).
+They also will likely receive specialized programming in the form of an Independent Education Plan (IEP).
 This will help ensure they receive the accommodations they need, and don’t fall through the cracks.

 This can also allow your child to avoid some common problems.
 Children with unaddressed special needs often fall behind in their school work.
 This can lead to frustration, boredom, and feeling disconnected.
 It also frequently leads to social and behavioural issues.